Philips circle pattern: Pattern variation gallery

 Recreation of the pattern generated by PM5544 and PM5534 with a 256-byte EPROM circle memory, giving a distinctly jagged circle.

 Recreation of NTSC variant as used in Philippines, Taiwan, and Haiti - The NTSC burst gate is visible in the border castellations (left border, second from the top), absence of PAL-specific signals, and different resolution gratings.

 Recreation of NTSC variant as used by CBC Montreal in Canada.
+The resolution gratings are unique, and the luminance staircase is eleven steps, modulated with colour burst.

 Recreation of SECAM variant as used by TDF (France), with different resolution gratings and no side colour bars.
 TVP Poland's configuration was similar to this but with a black background grid, ERT Greece's and VTV Vietnam's configurations included side colour bars.

 Recreation of a Philips pattern transmitted by UAE TV and JRTV where the central area appears as a square.

 Components of the widescreen circle pattern used by the PT5230/PT5300.

 Recreation of Testcard G variation, used by BBC.

 Recreation of pattern generated by the PT5230/PT5300 with 10 step grayscale staircase.
 Also generated by PM5644/85 (software 1.1 and later only).